 Hungary: Our lovely home in Budapest Hungary is the complete polar opposite to our rural life in Capestang.
 Our apartment is in Elizabethtown in the dynamic 7th district in Pest which is teaming with life; operas, theatre, nightlife, shows, festivals, music, restaurants, history, monuments and it never ends.
 I share my other love, our other home; Magyarország.

 Our home in Solymar is freshly built and another adventure.
-Close to work, nestled in the hillside, here we host students studying the English language through our unique immersion program.
+Close to work, nestled in the hillside, here we host EAL students studying the English language through our unique immersion program; LivEnglish.

 Vancouver: Here I share experiences and things I love about my home and native land, Canada.
-During visits I love to write about the differences about living in Vancouver and Capestang France, how different the cultures are and what I miss the most.
+During visits home, I love to write about the differences about living in Vancouver and Capestang France or Budapest Hungary, how different the cultures are and what I miss the most.

 France: New to France, here we share our experiences with culture, language, food, business, local sites etc… For those of you who are thinking about travelling with children, we have a few tips.
 For those wishing to move to southern France, we have some advice.
 Pursue your happiness, reach for your dreams, and I promise life just keeps getting better.

 subheader Capestang: Capestang is the little village nestled up to the Canal du Midi that we decided to call our home.
 Southern France is beautiful, with the sun shining 300+ days a year.
-We are located 2 hours from the Spanish border, 20 minutes from the beach and also close to Beziers, and Carcassonne airports.
-Other near-by cities include Montpellier and Toulouse.
-For us it is the perfect place to set up a life, and work in the tourist industry.
+We were located 2 hours from the Spanish border, 20 minutes from the beach and also close to Beziers, and Carcassonne airports.
+Other nearby cities include Montpellier and Toulouse.
+For us it was the perfect place to set up a life, and work in the tourist industry.